Fueler-io/Design-to-Code/README.md

 - Step 2: Search of their Figma File on DopeUI.co
 - Step 3: Convert the Design into Website
 - Step 4: Host the Website on Vercel(*[Guide to Host Project on Vercel](https://medium.com/fueler/how-to-host-projects-on-vercel-17ba694cfd0d))
-- Step 5: Create a seperate brand in this repo
+- Step 5: Create a seperate branch in this repo
-- Create Pull Request
+- Step 6: Create a Pull Request
 - Thank You for Contributing 🙌🎉